 Credit: Lukka Kairi

 Perched on a balcony well above Downtown Nassau’s harbourfront hustle and bustle, Lukka Kairi is an ideal place to cool off with a cocktail (or several).
-Since 2015, Chef Monica Hutchinson has brought her contemporary fusions from NYC and lit up the local food scene with twists on the customary Bahamian dishes served tapas style and purposefully sharable.
+Since 2015, “they’ve been serving both quality interpretations of classic Bahamian dishes and daring new ventures into the uncharted waters of Nouveau Bahamian Cuisine”.
 From bites of crispy cracked conch that melt in your mouth to guava duff served layered in a mason jar- everything on the menu or handcrafted at the expansive and colourful bar will delight your senses at once.

 Bar Specials: For a sweet and spicy kick, the Watermelon Jalapeno Margarita is a sure way to ignite your tastebuds!

 Best Feature: The restaurant features a giant mural painted by Bahamian artist Allan Pachino Wallace, which adorns the entire wall behind the bar and depicts the history of the Bahamas in full.

 Twin Brothers at Potter’s Cay